Effects of Markovian noise and cavity disorders on the entanglement dynamics of double Jaynes-Cummings models: Conclusions

-As the paper reports the entanglement dynamics of a large family of double JC models in various conditions, it's expected to be of use in the study of various quantum phenomena where JC models known to have relevance.
-Further, the present study is restricted to Markovian noise and it's expected that future studies along the similar lines, will reveal rich dynamics of the double JC model in the presence of non-Markovian noise.
+As the paper reports the entanglement dynamics of a large family of double JC models in various conditions, it is expected to be of use in the study of various quantum phenomena where JC models are known to have relevance.
+Further, the present study is restricted to Markovian noise.
+It is expected that future studies along similar lines will reveal rich dynamics of the double JC model in the presence of non-Markovian noise.
+This is because, in the presence of non-Markovian noise, the time evolution depends on the state at previous times, giving rise to the 'memory effect' and time correlations.
+One possible way to straightforwardly extend the numerical methods used here to study non-Markovian noise is to use the ensemble of Linbaldian trajectories approach, which captures the non-Markovian dynamics by taking a weighted average of Linbaldian trajectories at different time lags~\cite{KD2019}.